george2018rtu/mock_interview_feedback_ai/README.md

 # AI Mock Interview Analyzer

-Using this software, you can practice behavorial and technical interview question with a real-time coach!
+Using this software, you can practice behavorial and technical interview questions with a real-time coach!

-The AI Mock Interview Analyzer is a Flask web application that allows users to answer interview questions verbally.
-It transcribes spoken responses using Whisper, evaluates them using Llama 3.3 through the Groq API, and provides detailed feedback on answer quality, communication, and interview performance.

 ---